Ten0/homeassistant_python_typer/INSTALL.md

 cd /addon_configs/a0d7b954_appdaemon/ && ln -s ./homeassistant_python_typer/pyrightconfig_recommended.jsonc ./pyrightconfig.json
 ```

-Also you probably want to make VSCode check all files and not only those you currently have open, by adding to the `.vscode/settings.json` file (may need to be created):
+Also you should make VSCode check all files and not only those you currently have open, by adding to the `.vscode/settings.json` file (may need to be created):

 With BasedPyright (if running e.g. the VSCode home assistant addon):
 ```json